zhaonanq/bikeshare-prediction/README.md

 ## Initial data processing

+**Note that tensorflow is only supported by Python 3.5 and Python 3.6, so if you have Python 3.7 or higher installed the machine learning notebook files will not be executed.**

 Requires: [clean_citi_monthly_data.ipynb](https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/clean_citi_monthly_data.ipynb), monthly data from Citi Bike.

 Monthly data can be downloaded directly from Citi Bike's [website](https://www.citibikenyc.com/system-data), a snippet of which is shown below.